BCS states and D-wave condensates in the 2D Hubbard model: Discussion

 \section{Discussion}

-The most interesting aspect of this investigation is the appearance of a strong peak in the d-wave condensate at moderate couplings, which subsides, as expected, at low density and half-filling.
-Apart from the BCS-like form of the order parameter, this symmetry was not built in from the beginning.
-We note, however, that the condensate disappears at large $U$.
-This is certainly contrary to a picture in which the superconducting state is achieved by doping the Mott insulator at strong coupling.
-On the other hand, some numerical investigations find no condensate at all in the absence of next-nearest neighbor interactions, at comparable values of $U/t$ \cite{qin2020}.
+One interesting aspect of this investigation is the appearance, on a square lattice, of a strong peak in the d-wave condensate $\D_1$ at moderate couplings around $U/t=4$ and electron density $0.8$, and the existence of condensation in this region is consistent with some other recent results \cite{Deng,Pfaffian2}.
+The peak subsides, as expected, at low density and half-filling.
+The symmetry of the condensate was not built into the original BCS ansatz, and in our calculation the magnitude of the condensate subsides at large $U$.
+It is also of interest that, in the overdoped region, we find evidence of $d_{xy}$ condensation in the 2D Hubbard model, both at $U=4$ and $U=8$, as opposed to the $d_{x^2-y^2}$ condensates we find in the underdoped region.
+At $U=4$ we can compare with the results of Deng et al.\ \cite{Deng}, who find $d_{x^2-y^2}$ condensation in the underdoped region, and $d_{xy}$ condensation in the overdoped region, consistent with what we have found.

-We also emphasize that there are many local minima around a given Hartree-Fock state (i.e.\ an eigenstate of particle number), and there are many Hartree-Fock states.
-But the energy of a local minimum in the neighborhood of a given Hartree-Fock state is always slightly greater than that of the Hartree-Fock state itself, although the difference is generally less than one percent.
-Of course, a Hartree-Fock state is an eigenstate of particle number, while in the local minimum only the expectation value of particle number is fixed.

-It may be of interest to couple electrons, in our calculational scheme, to a dynamical electromagnetic field.
-We leave this possibility for future investigation.
+We have also investigated condensation in a triangular lattice at various densities and couplings.
+Here it seems that the geometry makes a drastic difference to the results, as compared to what we find on the square lattice.
+Rather than being confined to a fairly small region in the neighborhood of $U=4$, there is evidence of condensation for all $U$ values investigated ($U=2,4,8,12$) for electron densities in the range $0.2 \lesssim f \lesssim 0.6$.
+We do not understand origin of the curious double peak in the condensate in Figs.\ \ref{Pmax} and \ref{Psum}, nor are we able to characterize the condensate seen in Figs.\ \ref{cond4} and \ref{cond8} according to any symmetry scheme we are aware of.
+Conceivably the double peak is associated with some change in condensate symmetry.
+One might also speculate that the condensates we are seeing are a superposition of differing symmetries, as suggested in \cite{Arovas_2022}.
+For the moment we leave these questions open.